 This is why it is important to establish clear guidelines before the event.
 You need to state how you expect your team to behave, and what will happen to them if they fail to act appropriately.

 You would hope that your employees are not in the habit of making offensive jokes, but someone could still end up saying something inappropriate.
 You need to make it clear that you will not tolerate any comments of a racist, sexist, or ageist nature, or likewise any comments that are made at the expense of a person’s disability or religious beliefs.
 The same goes for any acts of violence or aggression.

 If any such incidents do occur, do not attempt to deal with it at the event.
 Send the employee home (ensuring that they can get there safely) and prepare to deal with it the next working day.

 Misguided attempts at flirting can also cause an issue at the Christmas party, and we often hear of an employee making an unwelcome pass at another.
 Most people can forgive a colleague for an innocent drunken misdemeanour; however, should it go too far you may need to manage it after the event.

 Drunken behaviour at a work event can be a grey area, as one company found out recently when it unfairly dismissed two employees.
 The Employment Tribunal agreed that the unlimited free bar that the employer had laid on at a conference had encouraged the employees to drink to excess, up to the point that they got into a fight.
 It’s worth keeping in mind when planning your own event.

 Planning the Christmas Party

-- Send a company-wide email, post on the company intranet, put a notice up in the common area; do what you can to make sure that everyone knows how to behave.
+- Send a company-wide email, post on the company intranet, put a notice up in the common area;

 - Make sure that you extend the invitation to all employees, including those that work remotely or from home, those that are on holiday, and those that are on maternity or sick leave.